usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

   * ``example-mcptt-on-network-two-simultaneous-calls.cc`` demonstrates two
     concurrent calls in the same LTE network, each with different MCPTT server nodes, and an MCPTT user participating in both calls
+  * ``mcptt-operational-modes-static.cc`` demonstrates how different modes of MCPTT (on-network, off-network, and on-network using UE-to-network relay) operate in parallel, with some support for plotting access time and mouth-to-ear latency KPIs.
+  * ``mcptt-operational-modes-mobility.cc`` is similar in initial configuration to the static program above, but demonstrates mobility of three teams of four UEs into a building, and the relative performance impact of the three different modes of operation (on-network, off-network, and on-network with UE-to-network relay).

 mcptt-lte-sl-out-of-covrg-comm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~